ViciousSquid/Dosidicus/README.md

 Be aware the squid hates taking medicine and will become depressed and need sleep if made to do so.

-### Personality System:

-6 different personalities with different needs and behaviours

-### Decorations!

-Place rocks and plants within the squid's environment that may affect mood or behaviour
+NEW IN VERSION 1.3: Decorate the squid's environment with plants and rocks that affect the squid's behaviour.
+Additional decorations coming soon.

 ### Debug Tools: